particle-iot/docs/src/content/reference/firmware.md

 // SYNTAX
 string.setCharAt(index, c)
 ```
-Parameters:
+*Parameters:*

-  * string: a variable of type String
+- `string`: a variable of type String
-  * index: the index to set the character at
+- `index`: the index to set the character at
-  * c: the character to store to the given location
+- `c`: the character to store to the given location

 Returns: None